-The requirements of this Annex apply to venous blood Samples collected for the purposes of specific analysis and/or all modules\modules of the Athlete Biological Passport.
+The requirements of this Annex apply to venous blood Samples collected for the purposes of specific analysis and/or all Modules of the Athlete Biological Passport.
 The collection of a venous blood Sample begins with ensuring the Athlete is informed of the Sample collection requirements and ends with properly storing the Sample prior to transport to the Laboratory that will be analyzing the Sample.

-[Comment to D.2: Additional requirements applicable only to whole blood Samples collected for the hematological module module In Annex I- Collection, Storage and Transport of Blood Athlete Biological Passport Samples and requirements for dried blood spot Samples are contained in Annex J- Collection, Storage and Transport of Dried Blood Spot Samples.]
+[Comment to D.2: Additional requirements applicable only to whole blood Samples collected for the Hematological Module of the Athlete Biological Passport are contained in Annex I - Collection, Storage and Transport of Blood Athlete Biological Passport Samples and requirements for dried blood spot Samples are contained in Annex J - Collection, Storage and Transport of Dried Blood Spot Samples.]